Women's basketball: Europe

-The Russian Women's Basketball Premier League is the dominant league in Europe (largely because it is the main attraction of the WNBA players during the off-season).
+Before the 2022 Russian invasion of Ukraine, the Russian Women's Basketball Premier League was the dominant league in Europe (largely because it was the main attraction of the WNBA players during the off-season).
 Other notable leagues are the Italian Serie A1, the Spanish Liga Femenina and the Turkish Super League.

 England

 In England, the Women's English Basketball League is a semi-professional and amateur competition.
 The league has grown steadily over recent years, and has now reached a level of thirty national league sides.
 The league is split into two levels.
 Division 1 is as close to professional as women's sport gets in the United Kingdom, with teams such as Rhondda Rebels and Sheffield Hatters bringing in players from the US and Europe.
 The Nottingham Wildcats make up the trio of clubs that helped establish the women's league and remain amongst the top three or four places.
 The gap between these top teams and the rest of the league has remained, but gradually as the women's game has developed, the gulf in results has been reduced, and each year there have been more competitive games.

 Promotion from Division 2 has always reinforced the gap between the two leagues, as the winner of the Division 2 promotion play-offs has found the step-up difficult.
 The Division 2 play-offs take the top four teams from the North and South of the Second Divisions, with the top playing the bottom of the other pool.
 This year (2006/7) saw several new teams join the second division, showing the continual growth of the women's game.
 These included the SevenOaks Suns, Enfield Phoenix, Taunton Tigers and Bristol Storm.